-The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [89] and CMS [90] using the full data sets collected in Run 1.
+The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [89] and CMS [90] using the full data sets collected in run-1.
 Limits are set on the production cross section times invisible branching fraction, as a function of the Higgs boson mass.
 Neither collaboration has observed an excess in the data with respect to the expected background processes.
-Assuming standard model Higgs boson cross sections and acceptances, the 95% C.L. observed (expected) upper limit
+Assuming SM Higgs boson cross sections and acceptances, the 95% CL observed (expected) upper limit on the invisible